dwfe/path-resolver/README.md

 here the result can be one of : `component`, `redirectTo`, `customTo`, `action`, `children`.

+So the `Entry` is an instruction on what to do when matching for this segment of the path.

 ## `segment`

 A segment is part of a full path.
 For example, an entry of the form: